High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Semi-verified Mean Estimation

 After transformation, if a sample is far from the mean, i.e. $\|V^{-\frac{1}{2}}(S)(\mathbf{Y}_i-\mu(S))\|$ is large, then it is likely that this sample is attacked.
-However, as has been discussed earlier, it would be better to remove samples according to the projection into the subspace corresponds to large eigenvalues.
-Therefore, we conduct a projection with matrix $\mathbf{P}$, and then use the squared distance to the mean after the projection as the score.
-This is exactly $\tau_i$ in \eqref{eq:taudef}.
+As has been discussed earlier, it would be better to filter samples in directions corresponding to large eigenvalues.
+Therefore, \eqref{eq:taudef} incorporates the projection matrix $\mathbf{P}$.
 Larger $\tau_i$ indicates higher confidence that sample $i$ is attacked.
-In the algorithm, sample $i$ is removed with probability $\tau_i/\tau_{\max}$, in which $\tau_{\max}=\max_{i\in S} \tau_i$ is the largest $\tau$ value among $S$.
-We would like to remark here that the random removal with probability $\tau_i/\tau_{\max}$ is only designed for the convenience of theoretical analysis.
-Practically, it may not be necessary to remove samples randomly.
-Instead, we can just remove $k$ samples with largest $\tau$ values.
+With this intuition, sample $i$ is removed with probability $\tau_i/\tau_{\max}$, where $\tau_{\max}=\max_{i\in S} \tau_i$.
+This randomized removal is mainly for theoretical convenience; in practice, one may simply remove the $k$ samples with the largest $\tau$ values.
+The removal process continues until $\lambda_p<\lambda_c$.